smromain/wwz/README.md

  NOTE: You do not need to create a function to go up floors, but you are welcome to give it a shot for extra credit.

 **Requirements**:
- Your function should take in a maze grid, which is an array of strings.
+ Your function should take in the following maze grid, which is an array of strings.
+You do not need to rewrite this maze grid on a whiteboard (that would be cruel and unusual punishment), but it is here for your reference.

  Example Maze Grid:
 ```javascript